chayward3113/chayward3113.github.io/README.md

     5. Click the pencil icon to edit.
     6. Change your resumes file name to be index.md.
     7. Commit changes.
 Now if you go to https://username.github.io you should see your markdown formatted resume in it's default format.
-<br>The principle for Etter's book outlined by this step is that....
+<br>In this step we demonstrate Etter's principle of building a website.
+We want to create a website to ensure that everyone always has access to the most up to date version of our documentation.
+Addtionally, it makes updating and distributing documentation both faster and simpler.

-5. ### Setup Markdown styling
+4. ### Setup Markdown styling
     1. Click the Code tab in your GitHub repository.
     2. Click Add file > Create new file.
     3. Name the file _config.yml.